-- Various views were expressed as to the likelihood of the introduction of significant economic reforms and their possible consequences: while some members of the Group perhaps felt that the Soviet leaders would rather try to retain full party control than to permit far-reaching reforms which might weaken such control, others thought that reforms were inevitable, however reluctant Soviet leaders would be to accept them.
-Views were also divided as to the consequences of reforms: some members felt that they could but lead to a weakening of the ideological and political control, to the reduction of the importance of ideology and even to a freer society.
-Even small steps in this direction might have considerable consequences. the other hand, it was pointed out that economic progress and modernisation could well be achieved through the introduction of new and more rational scientific, industrial and administrative processes without causing significant political changes and a degree of liberalization of the régime. - The Soviet leadership, the position of which seemed to be firmly established and unchallenged, would in any event be very cautious to move.
-It would try to introduce only the indispensable minimum of pragmatic measures which would still be manageable.
+Various views were expressed as to the likelihood 5. of the introduction of significant economic reforms and their possible consequences: while some members of the Group perhaps felt that the Soviet leaders would rather try to retain full party control than to permit far-reaching reforms which might weaken such control, others thought that reforms were inevitable, however reluctant Soviet leaders would be to accept Views were also divided as to the consequences of reforms: them. some members felt that they could but lead to a weakening of the ideological and political control, to the reduction of the importance of ideology and even to a freer society.
+Even small steps in this direction might have considerable consequences.
+On the other hand, it was pointed out that economic progress and modernisation could well be achieved through the introduction of new and more rational scientific, industrial and administrative processes without causing significent political changes and a degree of liberalization of the régime.

+The Soviet leadership would in any event be very 6. cautious to move, and would try to introduce only the indispensable minimum of pragmatic measures which would still be manageable.
 These might well prove sufficient to satisfy existing pressures.
-Although the possibility of sudden and perhaps explosive changes could not be excluded, the process of adaptation would most likely be slow and perhaps a matter of decades.
-If changes took place, they would most probably be the result of developments inside Soviet society and not so much of direct influences coming from the outside world.
-It was also stressed that it might be easier for the party to retain control as it is deeply rooted in Soviet society and identified with Soviet nationalism - a fact which distinguishes the situation in the Soviet Union from that of other Eastern European countries. - 7.
-Some attention was given to the role of the military leaders in the Soviet Union which over the last years and in particular in the Czechoslovak crisis, seemed in the view of some members to have played a greater role.
-It was however felt very difficult to assess the full importance of the political role of the military leaders in the Soviet Union. - 8.
-The relationship between the Soviet Union and its Eastern European allies, as well as the situation in Eastern Europe, was seen as a very complex one which confronted the
+Although the possibility of sudden and perhaps explosive changes could not be excluded, the process of adaptation would most likely be slow and perhaps a matter of If changes took place, they would most probably be decades. the result of developments inside Soviet society and not so much of direct influences coming from the outside world.
+It was emphasised that in the USSR it would be easier for the Party to retain control, as it has deep roots in the social system and in Russian chauvinist beliefs - a fact which distinguishes the situation in the Soviet Union from that of other Eastern European countries.

+7. Some attention was given to the rôle of the military leaders in the Soviet Union which over the last years and in particular in the Czechoslovak crisis, seemed in the view of some members to have played a greater rôle.
+It was however felt very difficult to assess the full importance of the political rôle of the military leaders in the Soviet Union.